n-dyulgerova/Olist-Performance-Analysis/README.md

 The project was designed to answer a practical business question:

-### How can sales, product, seller, customer, and delivery data betransformed into actionable insights that support better commercialand operational decisions?
+### How can sales, product, seller, customer, and delivery data be transformed into actionable insights that support better commercial and operational decisions?

 The dashboard combines executive KPIs, time-series analysis, geographic analysis, product/category performance, delivery performance, customer ratings, and seller performance in one interactive analytical view.